 Field-hunting tip

-Look in volcanic fumaroles, coal mine fires country — that is the host setting where mascagnite typically forms.
+Look in volcanic fumaroles, coal mine fires country, the host setting where mascagnite typically forms.
 If you start seeing sulfur, sal ammoniac, gypsum in float, you are in the right ground.
 Field specimens usually show a crusts, stalactitic, efflorescences habit, so train your eye for that shape before scanning the outcrop.